mareksuscak/founders-map-quest/Specification.md

 Feature: Displaying founders on an interactive map.
   All founders located within the visible region of the map except those marked as hidden should be displayed on a map as clustered POIs.
+  NOTE: For the purpose of the assignment display all markers all the time.

 Feature: Displaying founders in a list.